 Organizations on the Ground

 If you’re looking to go beyond our website and learn more about the Jerusalem Story from those working on the ground, our directory provides a useful starting point.
-Search here for Palestinian organizations that work on Jerusalem.
+Search here for Palestinian organizations that work on Jerusalem and/or serve the community.

 Focus Your Search